In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 The tools and features used in Flowkey were top-notch.
 I mean, I definitely would not see myself using Flowkey if it was not for their outstanding tools.

-The speed mode helped me with the pacing of a song, the loop mode encouraged me to learn the difficult parts of a few songs, and the wait mode enabled me to hit the right note so that I could get going with the next note right away.
+The speed mode helped me with the pacing of a song, the loop mode encouraged me to learn the complex parts of a few songs, and the wait mode enabled me to hit the right note so that I could get going with the following note right away.

 Collection of songs 🎶

 Even if I found a few songs hard to follow, I still had plenty of other options.
-Having said that, I was also able to categorize the songs according to my difficulty level.
+I was also able to categorize the songs according to my difficulty level.

 Like, I would pick a set of songs for practice and another set to learn from scratch.